jun7/wyebadblock/README.md

 ## Addition for other webkit2gtk browsers
+webkit2gtk loads extensions in a dir designated by each apps.
+So we have to make the link of wyebab in the dir.

-On Arch Linux.
+Following paths are for Arch Linux.
 Make sure on other distros, the paths are may different.

 ### surfer